 Annual fees

 Before committing to a card with an annual fee, it's important to do a cost-benefit analysis first.
 Weigh the value of the benefits against the annual fee and decide whether the card would save you money, based on your spending habits and travel aspirations.
 Also, keep an eye out for waived annual fees in the intro period enabling you to test-drive the card's features without an immediate financial commitment.
-An introductory bonus offer may cover a card's annual fee for one year, for example, which could be a good trial run to see if the card's perks are worth it.
+An introductory bonus offer may cover a card's annual fee for one year, for example, which could be a good trial run to decide if the card's perks are worth it.

 Initial spend/sign-up bonuses